dmisol/wifi4lego/README.md

 ## remained software ##

-Software structure is inherited from https://github.com/Spritetm, see WIKI
+Software structure is inherited from https://github.com/Spritetm, see https://github.com/dmisol/wifi4lego/wiki

 ToDO: actual manual will be added

 ## Eagle ##

 sch and pcb files were lost during HDD crash (with both home and git folders)

-ToDO: describe ESP-03 connectivity.
+ESP-03 is connected as follows:
+GND  -> GPIO15, GND
+3.3V -> CH_PD, VCC
+PWM0 -> GPIO12
+PWM1 -> GPIO13
+PWM2 -> GPIO14
+RX,TX -> URXD,UTXD (for flashing)
+FLASH -> GPIO0 (for flashing)

 Will also try to fetch Gerber files from Seeed, if they are keeping archive of orders